1. Market discount rate update - introduction

 The cost of debt is generally related to the risk-free rate, with the difference being a credit spread.
-The following table shows that corporate lending rates have declined against broadly unchanged risk-free rates (indicating a narrowing of the credit spread) since December 2022.
+The following table shows that corporate lending rates have risen less than risk-free rates (indicating a slight narrowing of the credit spread) since June 2022.
 This is based on the yields of BBB-rated corporate bonds.

 Instead of historical borrowing costs, the cost of debt should be based on the current borrowing cost – as if the business were to be refinanced in the current market at ‘optimal’ gearing levels.

 6. Declining market risk premium